seamplex/feenox/doc/compilation.md

 ### PETSc

-[PETSc](https://petsc.org/), the Portable, Extensible Toolkit for Scientific Computation, pronounced PET-see (/ˈpɛt-siː/), is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
+The [Portable, Extensible Toolkit for Scientific Computation]((https://petsc.org/)), pronounced PET-see (/ˈpɛt-siː/), is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
 It is used by FeenoX to solve PDEs with the keyword `PROBLEM`, like thermal conduction on a slab.

 Install either by doing